 - You must take title to the home in your name

-- The FHA loan has to be for a principle residence and one borrower has to live in the property within 60 days of closing
+- The FHA mortgage has to be for a principle residence and one borrower has to live in the property within 60 days of closing

 - There will be an FHA appraisal and inspection, to assess the home is on value and also meets minimum standards

 Before you apply for a FHA loan, make sure you are organized.
 Although these mortgages are quite easy to qualify for, you must show that you can afford the loan.
 This includes providing your pay stubs, W-2s and tax returns.
 If you are self employed, you will need to show bank statements and tax returns, as well as a profit and loss statement for the year to date.